Prozzäk: History

 Prozzäk joined with Disney to increase promotion and released the album Ready Ready Set Go, also named Simon and Milo.
-It is a compilation of songs from their first two albums along with a new single, "Get a Clue" which was written for the TV movie Get a Clue starring Lindsay Lohan.
-The duo were also developing an animated series with Disney, but it would ultimately go unproduced.
+It is a compilation of songs from their first two albums along with a new single, "Get a Clue" which was written for the television movie Get a Clue starring Lindsay Lohan.
+The duo were also developing an animated series with Disney, but it would ultimately go unproduced due to creative differences, as elements of the band would have been toned down to suit a more family friendly audience.

 Prozzäk's next album, Cruel Cruel World was released by MapleMusic in 2005.
 Cruel Cruel World was released on an independent label and did not receive as much promotion as their first two albums, nor did it achieve the same success.
-The album overhauled Simon and Milo's character designs while Simon’s exaggerated British accent was significantly toned down in conjunction with the album’s darker, more serious tone.
-It also lacked the comedic narrative skits featured in previous Prozzak albums.
-The album’s lead single "When I Think of You" received an animated music video directed by Frederick Marcello Wilmot at Horus Productions.
+The album overhauled Simon and Milo's character designs while Simon’s exaggerated British accent was significantly toned down in conjunction with the album's darker, more serious tone.
+It also lacked the comedic narrative skits featured in previous Prozzak albums and featured no vocals from Milo.
+The album's lead single "When I Think of You" received an animated music video directed by Frederick Marcello Wilmot at Horus Productions.
 Two songs were released online in 2006, "DJ-J-Vox" and "DJ (Calibe Remix)".

 In 2008, the band released a song titled "Chloe the Chicken" on a kids' album titled Roll Play.